October is Domestic Violence Awareness Month

 Webinar: Understanding the Effects of the Pandemic for Domestic Violence Victims

-Join OVC and the Office on Violence Against Women on Friday, October 29, 2021, from 2:00 to 3:30 p.m. eastern time for a webinar on how COVID-19 has impacted the occurrence of domestic violence across the country.
-Register for this free webinar.
+OVC and the Office on Violence Against Women hosted a webinar on Friday, October 29, 2021, on how COVID-19 has impacted the occurrence of domestic violence across the country.
+Watch the webinar recording.

 National Domestic Violence Hotline